traefik/traefik/docs/content/middlewares/passtlsclientcert.md

 Set the `info.notBefore` option to `true` to add the `Not Before` information from the `Validity` part.

-The data are taken from the following certificate part:
+The data is taken from the following certificate part:

 ```text
 Validity
     Not Before: Dec  6 11:10:16 2018 GMT
 ```

-The escape `notBefore` info part will be like:
+The escaped `notBefore` info part is formatted as below:

 ```text
 NB="1544094616"